Hilda Hewlett: Early life

 Hilda Beatrice Hewlett was born in Vauxhall, London on 17 February 1864 to Louisa Herbert née Hopgood and George William Herbert, a Church of England vicar.
 Hilda was one of nine siblings and was known as "Billy" by the family.

 As a young woman she attended the National Art Training School in South Kensington.
 She specialised in three skills which served her well in her later aviation engineering career: woodwork, metalwork, and needlework.
 Her art was good enough to be exhibited.
 When she was 19 she visited Egypt with her parents where ‘I woke up from a narrow, conventional, stultifying childhood and first thought for myself’.
 At the age of 21 she spent a year training as a nurse at a hospital in Berlin.

 She married barrister and writer Maurice Henry Hewlett on 3 January 1888 in St Peter's Church, Vauxhall, where her father was the incumbent.
 The couple had two children, a daughter, Pia, and a son, Francis, but separated in 1914.
-Maurice Hewlett was unsympathetic to his wife's involvement in aviation and claimed, "Women will never be as successful in aviation as men.
-They have not the right kind of nerve."

 Hilda Hewlett was an early bicycle and motor car enthusiast.
 The family acquired a car and Hilda learned to drive, and was fined for speeding in May and June 1905 but was considered proficient behind the wheel.
 She participated in automobile rallies and in 1906 was the passenger/mechanic for Muriel Hind, the only female driver in a motorcar event from Lands End to John O’Groats.
 Hind was a pioneering motorist, sometimes described as Britain’s first motorcyclist.